NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-05-are-polish-property-agents-a-waste-of-money.md

 There are essentially two types of properties.
 New developments and second hand properties.

-Straight of the bat we would suggest that you should NOT pay commission on buying a new Development.
+Straight off the bat we would suggest that you should NOT pay commission on buying a new Development.
 Developers sell the apartments themselves and also use agents, whom they pay a commission to.
 Agents know that buyers can go directly to a Developer so they do not normally charge a commission.
 It is for this reason that you should definitely use an agent.
 You get all the benefit of their wisdom and expertise, along with legal potholes without any extra charge.

 **How can a Polish property agent help you ?**